verma/iowa-hacker-workshop/README.md

 We’ve been typing in suggestions for this here, and we invite everyone to come and contribute to building up that perfect space (just send a pull request).

-For this part of this project, _Money is no object_.
+Imagine, _Money is no object_ and you've got this awesome spot right in the middle of Downtown.
+What would it be?

 # The list so far